Skip to main content

 Be sure to carry your immigration documents with you rather than putting them away in your checked luggage.
 You must be able to show your papers quickly at various points during your trip.
 It is recommended that you carry the following documents with you when traveling abroad:

-- Other documents related to your status: transcripts, recent tuition receipts, proof of finances (bank statement, scholarship award letter, etc.), Redbird card, ISU employment or invitation letter, documents related to any pending USCIS applications, SEVIS I-901 fee receipt.
+• Other documents related to your status: transcripts, recent tuition receipts, proof of finances (bank statement, scholarship award letter, GA contract, etc.), Redbird card, documents related to any pending USCIS applications, SEVIS I-901 fee receipt.

 F-1/J-1 students and scholars should carry the same documents for travel abroad (listed above).
 The only difference is that your F-1/J-1 visa can be expired if you are eligible for automatic visa revalidation.